sabine33/news_app_flutter_bloc/README.md

 # news_app_flutter_bloc

-This simple application loads news from RSS feed using Flutter Bloc library.
+This simple application loads news from RSS feed and uses Flutter Bloc library to manage state and events.
 This project is suitable for everyone who wants to learn about implementation of a flutter bloc libary.

 ![Screenshot](screenshot.png "App Screenshot") .2022